Skip to content

 let’s take an example to understand how to do the representation of a binary tree using an array. to do this first we need to convert a binary tree into a full binary tree.

-sequential Array representation of Binary tree in data structures
+Array representation of Binary tree

 here in the above example to convert this binary tree into a full binary tree, we need to add nodes that don’t have child nodes till the last level of the tree.